STORIES

 What can you learn from life abroad – when ‘sailing the seas of overseas’?
 In the beginning of this year – before this global crisis was on – I started listing things I’ve learned during my family’s* nine years abroad, and I’ve noticed that these qualities are helpful also in the volatile and restricted times…

-15+ Sunny Sides of Switzerland that make you want to stay
+15+ Sunny Sides of Switzerland That Make You Want to Stay

-Jump directly to see The Zurich Coffee Place Recommendations, updated 19.3.2023 What are the best things about your living place?
-By listing the good aspects of your living place, you get a positive lens that helps you to see the good around you.
-The list is helpful also when you are struggling with your current…
+Jump directly to the part “The Zurich Coffee Place Recommendations”, updated 29.5.2025 What are the best things about where you live?
+By listing the positives of your living place, you gain a helpful perspective that lets you see the good around you.
+The list can be especially useful when you’re struggling with your current location,…

 The power of positive feedback